 We built a suite of portfolio tools, research, and data intended to help investors focus on the facts, set realistic expectations, and stay the course.

 No one cares about your nest egg more than you do, and investors relying on dividends in retirement do not get a second chance.

 “Management changes, like marital changes, are painful, time-consuming, and chancy.” – Warren Buffett

 Closing Thoughts on Warren Buffett’s Investment Advice

 We often make investing harder than it needs to be.
 Warren Buffett follows a simple approach rooted in common sense.
-I can certainly relate to his investing tips from my experience working as an equity research analyst, but that doesn’t mean they are always easy to follow!
+We can relate to his investing tips having worked in the industry for over a decade, but that doesn’t mean they are always easy to follow!

 By embracing some of Warren Buffett’s investment advice – focusing on the longer term, sticking to blue-chip dividend stocks, remaining within our circle of competence – we can better manage our portfolios to reduce the number of errors we make and move closer to achieving our goals.